darryltanzil/FIFA-Tracker/README.md

 {"id":3,"winner":"N/A","loser":"N/A","description":"Error: duplicate player"}
 ```

-## Intentions
+## Structuring and Intentions

 This API was meant to familiarize myself with the Spring Framework, Maven, accessing information from RESTful APIs, and posting my own individual API endpoint.
+As well as this, this was an exercise of my knowledge of softare engineering principles,

+### Single Responsibility Principle
+* ComparisonService and ComparisonController are divided into two classes; the ComparisonController focuses purely on handling any GET requests, whereas ComparisonService requests from the FUTDB API, and performs the calculations.

+### Singleton Design
+* There can only be one "bean" instance of a ComparisonService class.
+This instance is a dependancy for the ComparisonController class, and is called via the @Autowired annotation.

+### Unit & Integration Testing
+From this small project, I learned that Unit testing focuses towards methods, and instances of classes / objects / methods.
+Integration Testing, on the other hand, focuses towards testings people's requests towards the actual service itself, via mock MVC controllers and requests.
+I made sure to reflect this on my testing.